tum-ens/urbs/doc/theorydoc/DSM_prob.rst

    \delta^{\text{down}}_{yvct(tt)},

 where :math:`e_{yvc}` is the DSM efficiency.
-Note here, that the summation is over the timesteps where the downshifts are occuring as opposed to the vertex rule above, where the summation is over the timesteps of the corresponding upshifts.
+Note here, that the summation is over the timesteps where the downshifts are occurring as opposed to the vertex rule above, where the summation is over the timesteps of the corresponding upshifts.